 - Two-way replication allows you to synchronize multiple times without having to re-create replicas.
 This replica type requires an enterprise geodatabase for the source and destination geodatabases.

-- If implementing a one-way system where you sometimes need to edit the child replica's data, consider using two-way replication.
-Since one-way replication assumes that the data is read-only on the child replica, a synchronization might overwrite edits to the child replica's data.
-The conflict detection logic of two-way replication flags these differences as conflicts, allowing you to decide how to handle the differences.
-Two-way replication allows data exchange in both directions but also works in cases where you only send changes in one direction.
+- If you sometimes need to edit the child replica's data, use two-way replication.
+Because one-way replication assumes that the data is read-only on the child replica, synchronizing might overwrite edits to the child replica's data.
+The conflict detection logic of two-way replication flags these differences as conflicts, allowing you to decide how to handle the differences if you opt to resolve conflicts manually.
+Two-way replication allows data exchange in both directions but also works in cases when you only send changes in one direction.

 The following table summarizes the different geodatabase replication types:

 |Child replica is stored in a file geodatabase||Supports multiple syncs before unregistering||Can sync updates in both directions|

 Checkout/check-in to a file geodatabase

 One-way to file geodatabase (Parent - Child)